Install Ubuntu 18.04 + OpenCV + TensorFlow (Lite) on Raspberry Pi 4

 A word of caution.
 The installed Ubuntu (aarch64-linux-gnu) is based on an ARM core.
 Not all Linux software may be running on this version because it may be developed for an Intel processor (x86_64-linux-gnu).
-Another point is the hardware interface on the Raspberry Pi.
-It can be a bit of a headache to make everything work as we know it.
-We have chosen for the 18.04 (Bionic Beaver) version instead of the 19.10 (Eoan Ermine) because the support of the later will be dropped half 2020.
+Another point is the limited resources on the Raspberry Pi.
+It's still not a PC with a powerful multi-core processor and fast graphics card.
+We have chosen for the 18.04 (Bionic Beaver) version instead of the 19.10 (Eoan Ermine) because the support of the later is dropped half 2020.
 The first step installing Ubuntu 18.04 is flashing it on a SD card.

 If your Raspberry Pi has proper cooling, you might consider overclocking.
 Ubuntu will run somewhat faster.
 However, don't push your luck too far.
 During intensive calculations, for instance, running deep learning models, your system may crash.
 We use 1925 MHz as an absolute maximum.
 Above this number, your system will still start up, but there is a chance that it will crash at a certain point.
 For example, at 1950 MHz, we could not properly execute our TensorFlow Lite example.
 More information on our overclocking page.